tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 TBD: room.room_stuf => room.room_obj_lst ??
 TBD: Need to dis-entangle modules better
 TBD: get rid of Item takeable attribute
+TBD: Sort out writing and make it more accessable by examine

 ### New Puzzle Ideas ###